TIE KNOTS THE FUN AND EASY WAY

 Disks and Downloads

 Recurring requests for a version on a disk came from scout troops, fire departments, search and rescue teams, and people with slow internet connections.
 To meet this demand we created Grog LLC: son David provided programming expertise; and son Martin provided his graphic design experience.
 Even before the disk was available we had a lengthy order list.
 And then, just as we had completed the disk, we started getting requests for a download version.
 We produced two versions, one for Macs and another for Windows, both of which are popular.
-The pleasant surprise is that the disks continue to sell well too.

 Development of a version for the iPhone started in 2009.
 The App was finally released in Late June 2010.
 For some days we sold only a few - partly via our own website and partly because friends and relatives felt we needed support.
 Then we suddenly hit success: Apple featured us as one of their favorites and for July we were the most profitable and most popular amongst iTunes' paid Reference Apps.
 Even now the App is still selling very well.
-We continue to add other useful knots, and improve the Apps for Android, iPad, and other owners.
+We continue to add other useful knots, and improve the Apps for Android, iPad, and other platforms.

 Three Partners' Websites